Last updated: January 31, 2023

 • Accessibility for Families (September to November 2021): Pop-up vaccine clinics were offered in spaces frequented by families, such as grocery stores and mall plaza parking lots, to reduce barriers to access.
 Heated tents and TTC buses were used to host over 30 micro-clinics for families completing their weekly shopping for groceries and other household needs.

-• Black Wellness Clinics (September 2021 to present): Started as a pilot in Tandridge Crescent with the support of the Black Physicians’ Association of Ontario (BPAO), vaccination clinics with a wellness component are now consistently held at the North Kipling Community Centre.
+• Black Wellness Clinics (September 2021 to March 31, 2023): Started as a pilot in Tandridge Crescent with the support of the Black Physicians’ Association of Ontario (BPAO), vaccination clinics with a wellness component are now consistently held at the North Kipling Community Centre.
 Delivered in collaboration with the Black Resilience Collaborative, the wellness component to the vaccine clinics included checks on blood pressure and sugar levels, mental health supports, and any other additional resources and referrals to residents in the North Kipling areas, which has a high Black population.

 Lead Administrating Agency: Lakeshore Area Multi-Service Project (LAMP)